bashworthj/ReadME-Gen/video segment.md

 This project is licensed under Apache

 ## Contribution
 just dont

 ## Tests
-run and follow propmpts
+run and follow prompts

 ## Questions
 For additional questions please email me at bashworthj@gmail.com.
 To view more projects created by me, you can visit https://github.com/bashworthj.